Fictizia/Curso-AngularJS_ed2/isorna/Week3/Week3.md

 * Use `ng-class` whenever it's appropiate.
 * Structure your app so that configurable values are stored with the `value()` method.
+* Create a new `directives.js` file for your future directive modules.
 * Create and use a custom filter for your app.
 * Use a custom __element__ directive, and a different __attribute__ directive in your app.
 * Create custom directives for showing templates, instead of `ng-include`, so that you can manage your directive's controller.